 Teachers are eligible for family illness days.
 These days will be subtracted from the teacher's accumulated sick days.
 Teachers may take up to ten (10) family illness days per school year (if available in sick leave balance) for an illness of an immediate family member.
-The immediate family in this section includes any relative or dependent living within the teacher's household.
-Also included are spouse, domestic partner (with supporting documentation in HR), child, father, mother, sibling, daughter-in-law, son-in-law, father-in-law, mother-in-law, brother-in-law, sister-in-law, grandparents, grandchild living within or outside the household of the teacher.
+The immediate family in this section includes any dependent living within the teacher's household.
+Also included are a spouse, domestic partner (with supporting documentation in HR), child, father, mother, sibling, daughter-in-law, son-in-law, father-in-law, mother-in-law, brother-in-law, sister-in-law, grandparents, grandchild living within or outside the teacher's household.
 Supervisors may grant this time as unpaid if the teacher has no accumulated sick time in accordance with current FML or Leave of Absence policies.
+If a teacher uses more than three consecutive family illness days, the employee should contact HR for FML guidance.

-A teacher may request the HR Director with final approval from the Superintendent for family illness days more than ten (10) days where the illness constitutes a serious health condition under the Family Medical Leave Act.
-Family leave granted by the Superintendent shall be deducted from the teacher's available accumulated sick day balance.
+A teacher may request the HR Director for family illness days more than ten (10) days where the illness constitutes a serious health condition under the Family Medical Leave Act.
+Family leave granted by the Superintendent or designee shall be deducted from the teacher's available accumulated sick day balance.